Wandalen/wMathMatrix/doc/eng/README.md

 <details>
   <summary><a href="./tutorial/MatrixOperations.md">
-    Usage of the option strides
+    How to use option strides
   </a></summary>
     How to use the option <code>stride</code> to interpret the buffer as a matrix.
 </details>